 What will happen if I refuse to wear a face covering?

-Face coverings are required while in university buildings or attending university events.
-You should speak with your course instructors about taking your course online if you do not want to wear a face covering.
-Refusing to wear a face covering when in university buildings may result in referral to the Dean of Students.
+You should speak with your advisor about taking your course online if you do not want to wear a face covering.
+Refusing to wear a face covering when inside classrooms, laboratories, or studios may result in referral to the Dean of Students.

 My home does not have reliable internet.
 How can I take online classes?

 Internet services is available throughout the MSU Campus and a limited number of internet hotspots are available for check out from the Mitchell Memorial Library.
 A number of businesses in Starkville also offer free internet access.
 A map of available free public Wi-Fi sites across the state of Mississippi is located the Library's Find Internet Access page.

 If you are unable to find reliable internet, contact the Dean of Students Office at email@example.com.
 Funding may be available to assist you in purchasing internet access.